This post examines the mysterious death of Elise Dallemagne, which may be connected to 8 other deaths of young, healthy people in the past 5 years.

 On April 21, 2017, CCTC footage captured the last, grainy images of 30-year old Elise Dallemagne walking away, down a path, on the Thai island of Koh Tao.
 7 days later, her body was found, partially-eaten by lizards, and hanging in dense jungle brush.
 At first, authorities categorized Elise’s death as a suicide.
 After pressure from her family, and in the context of 8 other unusual deaths on the island, authorities have re-opened the case.

 Elise, originally from Belgium, checked in to the Triple B Hotel at Mae Hat Bay on April 19, 2017.
-She initially wrote “Dallemagne” when booking the room but scribbled img_0208this out and wrote “Dupuis” instead.
+She initially wrote “Dallemagne” when booking the room but scribbled this out and wrote “Dupuis” instead.
 Elise requested the cheapest available room.
 When asked at check-in, Elise refused to provide her passport details and said she would give that info later.
 Elise booked a flight to Chumphon Province on the mainland and her luggage arrived via boat after her death.

 Elise had been backpacking around Asia in the two years prior to her death, appearing to have a particular affinity for Thailand as she made multiple stops there on her visits through India, Australia, and New Zealand.
 Shortly before her death she was living at a yoga/tantra retreat on Koh Phangan.
 There are also reports she was a member of the Sathya Sai Baba cult and resided at one of their ashrams for several months along with self-proclaimed “guru,” Raaman Andreas, of Germany, and 2 female friends.
 To date, no one has been able to determine why Elise made a pit stop at Koh Tao instead of remaining on the ferry to deboard on the mainland.